 Book an Airbnb or guesthouse using booking.com in Bomerano for the next 2 nights.
 Benefits of staying in Bomerano is that there are much cheaper options, many accommodations include parking, and the food prices are good.
 Bomerano is where the Path of the Gods hike starts which will make it easy the next morning to begin the hike.

 Day 6: Hike and Visit Positano

 Your one week Italy road trip is not complete without hiking the Path of the Gods.
 Potentially the most beautiful hike you will ever experience, the Path of the Gods takes you along the cliffs from Bomerano to Nocelle (continue to Positano).
 Make sure you hike from Bomerano to Nocelle and not the other way around, or you and your legs will suffer.
 The views are incredible along the entire way: First you see cliffside vineyards, followed by Praiano from above, huge cliffs, and finally Positano from many perspectives.

-Follow the Path of the Gods guide to see the best way to do this hike, where the trailhead is, and what to bring with you.
+Follow the Path of the Gods guide to see the best way to do this hike and details on where the trailhead is located.